The exhibition dedicated to the 130th anniversary of the artist Mihail Jo

 The exhibition dedicated to the 130th anniversary of the artist Mihail Jo (1893-1960) continues in the “Jews in Latvia” museum.

-Mihails Jo (real name – Meiers Joffe) was born in Vitebsk, but lived most of his life in Riga.
+Mihails Jo (real name – Meiers Joffe) was born in Vitebsk but spent most of his life in Riga.
 He was a painter and graphic artist, set designer and theatre theorist, teacher and art critic.

-Using drawings, decorations and book illustrations, the exhibition presents different sides of Jo’s work, but it cannot be called strictly artistic: most of the artist’s work has disappeared.
-The “Jews in Latvia” museum keeps a special collection of his sketches, but the exhibition focuses on textual materials: documents, letters, memories.
-Through them, Jo reveals himself not only – and not even so much – as an artist, but also as a person.
+Using drawings, decorations and illustrations, the exhibition presents different sides of Jo’s work.
+However, the ehibition’s content is not limited to art, as most of the artist’s work has disappeared.
+The “Jews in Latvia” museum holds a special collection of his sketches, but the exhibition focuses on textual materials: documents, letters and memories.
+Through them, Jo reveals himself not just as an artist, but as a person.

-The artist’s imprisonment and exile in the Gulag as part of Stalin’s last anti-Semitic campaign can be called one of the main motives of the exhibition.
-M. Jo spends five years in Vorkuta, but he doesn’t stop being creative there either.
-Sketches created by him in exile have survived, as well as letters from grateful students whom Jo taught painting in the camp.
+The artist’s imprisonment and exile to the Gulag as part of Stalin’s last anti-Semitic campaign is one of the exhibition’s main motifs.
+Mikhail Jo spent five years in Vorkuta, but he didn’t stop being creative there, either.
+Sketches created by him in exile have survived, as well as letters from grateful students whom Jo taught to paint in the camp.